 You have to work “for nothing” to pay your overheads no matter how you do it.
 I’ve explained several times that, no matter what you might otherwise think, as an independent you have to pay a definite amount for your car, plus fuel, insurance, advertising, etc. before you earn any profit.
 Yes, your overall overhead figure on a franchise is greater than the independent equivalent figure, but only by a maximum of 2-3 hours worth of work.

 It amazes me that so-called “experienced” ADIs can still go around telling newly-qualified instructors that being independent means they’ll be better off by the whole amount of a franchise fee.
 They won’t.
-And in pretty much every single case, franchised ADIs with plenty of work will be much better off than independent ones struggling to find pupils.
+And in pretty much every single case, franchised ADIs with plenty of work through the franchise will be much better off than independent ones struggling to find pupils on their own.

 Only franchised ADIs work weekends – because they have to